patrickschaffrath/patrickschaffrath.github.io/papers/efficient_structural_combination.md

 Using this approach for the Longest Path Problem for simple paths by picking the longest transitive path instead of the shortest transitive path will only be heuristic and not yield the longest simple path for every problem instance.

+### Trying to extend Horn-SAT

+We could try to extend Horn-SAT by clauses that include two positive literals, like $$A \implies B \lor C$$.
+We can add a new combination step to our existing *efficient structural combination* steps, that branches into $$B = 1$$ and into $$C = 1$$.
+This extended form, which lies between Horn-SAT and 3-SAT, supports *efficient structural combination* until a certain degree.
+It shows us, that easing problem definition might not abruptly cut off the property of *efficient structural combination*, but gradually.

 ## Notes

 *Efficient structural combination* works with very limited, primitive tools, with symbols and their relationships.
 With those it combines sub solutions to global solutions.
 Having all sub solutions, finding a global solution is just like filtering and sorting.

-With *efficient structural combination*, listing a maximum of $$n^k$$ permutations can always be done in polynomial time.
-Each solution to a permutation of $$k$$ elements can always be found in polynomial time, even by brute force.
+With *efficient structural combination*, listing a maximum of $$n^k$$ combinations can always be done in polynomial time.
+Each solution to a combination of $$k$$ elements can always be found in polynomial time, even by brute force.
 This is true for every problem in *NP*.
 Only the combinatorial part is key to show that a problem is in *P*.

 This paper is halfway between science and art.
 I truly believe that *efficient structural combination* is a powerful tool and even able to draw a line between complexity classes, although I’m not able to strictly proof it yet.